Categories

 Figure 2.
 Installation shot from 1964 Zuni exhibition, photograph by Sherwin Greenberg Studio, Inc.

-Having introduced Arakawa in this way, Tono goes on to observe in the artist’s work an “obsession with death and nothingness,” reflecting the sensibilities of the “post-Hiroshima generation.”[3]
-Tono felt this was particularly true of Arakawa’s coffin-like sculptures.
-Perhaps Arakawa’s best-known works outside of his diagrammatic paintings and architectural projects with Madeline Gins, these ominous boxes confronted the viewer with dimensions suggestive of human proportions.
-The works required the viewer to remove the lids to reveal the biomorphic and mutant masses contained inside (fig. 1).
-Made primarily of cement and cotton, Arakawa also sometimes embedded objects from Tokyo’s industrial refuse into his compositions.
+With regard to one of the group’s members, Shusaku Arakawa, Tono goes on to observe in the artist’s work an “obsession with death and nothingness,” reflecting the sensibilities of the “post-Hiroshima generation.”[3]
+Tono felt this was particularly true of Arakawa’s coffin-like sculptures, perhaps Arakawa’s best-known works outside of his diagrammatic paintings and architectural projects with Madeline Gins.
+These ominous boxes confronted the viewer with proportions suggestive of the human figures, requiring the viewer to remove the lids to reveal the biomorphic and mutant masses contained inside (fig. 1).
+Made primarily of cement and cotton, Arakawa also sometimes embedded objects from Tokyo’s industrial refuse into these compositions.
 However, he typically used such discarded objects sparingly, turning their original use-values alien through their isolated appropriation.

-In this same article, Tono moves on to a discussion of Arakawa’s immigration to New York in 1961 and, jumping to 1963, his abandonment of the coffin works in favor of the diagrammatic paintings for which he would become known.
-1963 saw Arakawa’s first Galerie Schmela exhibition in Düsseldorf and the beginning of his collaboration with Madeline Gins on The Mechanism of Meaning, with his work at this time employing diagrammatic and informational visual languages that marked a definitive departure from his sculptural practice.
-By Tono’s condensed account, it would indeed seem that “Arakawa left his boxes in Japan.”[4]
+Tono then moves on to a discussion of Arakawa’s immigration to New York in 1961 and, jumping to 1963, his abandonment of the coffin works in favor of the diagrammatic paintings with which he would establish his reputation internationally.
+1963 saw Arakawa’s first Galerie Schmela exhibition in Düsseldorf and the beginning of his collaboration with Madeline Gins on The Mechanism of Meaning, with his work at this time employing diagrammatic and informational visual languages that departed from his sculptural practice.
+By Tono’s condensed account, it would therefore indeed seem that “Arakawa left his boxes in Japan” as has since been commonly assumed.[4]

 Figure 6.
 Announcement for the Zuni group exhibition, 1964.

-The Arakawa works in the Zuni solo show appear to be related to the works shown in the Boxing Match exhibition roughly a year earlier, both of which reveal an increasing orientation toward mechanization relative to the previous coffin works.[7]
-We know from a letter sent from Dorr to Arakawa that Dorr intended to exhibit at least some of the works from the Boxing Match show at Zuni, with Dorr specifically mentioning Mechanized Plant (1963), a work that was ultimately not included.
-Be Kind Enough to Turn the Switch On (1962), in which a distinctive mechanical device perches atop the coffin-like box’s right-hand corner, does appear to have been exhibited in both shows according to available documentation.
+Viewing Arakawa’s works in the Boxing Match show in relation to the works presented in the solo exhibition reveals the increasing orientation toward mechanization as more than a passing whim by the artist.[7]
+For example, we know from a letter sent by Dorr to Arakawa that Dorr intended to exhibit at least some of the works from the Boxing Match show at Arakawa’s Zuni solo show.
+In the letter, Dorr specifically mentions Mechanized Plant (1963), which was ultimately not included.
+Be Kind Enough to Turn the Switch On (1962), with its distinctive mechanical device perched atop the coffin-like box’s right-hand corner, does appear to have been exhibited in both shows according to available documentation.
 It is impossible, however, to verify whether the contents of the coffins were the same in both exhibitions as the documentation from Boxing Match only shows it with its lid closed.

-In a review of Boxing Match, Donald Judd writes about two other works that further support mechanization as a distinctive development within Arakawa’s practice.
-He describes a work that has “parts of a chemical apparatus, a reversed plaster hand, a plastic case and a minute blinking light.”[8]
-The work in question appears to be The Method of Advancing a Great Distance by Descending (1962) (fig. 7), which can be seen peeking out from behind Robert Morris’s Untitled (Cloud) (1962) in the background of one of the installation shots.[9]
-Judd also mentions The Law of Perspective Discovered for the Second Time (1960) (fig. 8), describing it as “[a] four-by-eight black box, with a lid, [that] contains, laid out on pink silk, a bifurcated ray with a wide crest and a phallic tail of foam rubber, a body of cotton and three eyes which are lenses.”[10]
-This work most likely appears with its lid closed behind Yoshimura’s sculptures in the photographic documentation.
-In the Dwan Gallery archive, this latter coffin is dated to 1960, although an October 1963 issue of Bijutsu Techo contradicts this, suggesting that its production occurred after Arakawa’s move in late 1961.[11]
-Regardless, comparing these two works described by Judd reveals the progression that had occurred in Arakawa’s coffin works within his first year of moving to New York.
+In a review of Boxing Match, Donald Judd writes about two other works that reiterate this differentiating development in Arakawa’s first few years in New York.
+Judd describes the earlier of the two works, The Law of Perspective Discovered for the Second Time (1960) as “[a] four-by-eight black box, with a lid, [that] contains, laid out on pink silk, a bifurcated ray with a wide crest and a phallic tail of foam rubber, a body of cotton and three eyes which are lenses.” (fig. 7) [8] In the photographic documentation, this work appears with its lid closed behind Yoshimura’s sculptures.
+This coffin is dated to 1960 in the Dwan Gallery archive, although an October 1963 issue of Bijutsu Techo seems to suggest that its production occurred after Arakawa’s move in late 1961.[9]
+Regardless, it seems this work was produced prior to the other coffin work that Judd describes, which appears to be The Method of Advancing a Great Distance by Descending (1962) (fig. 8) with its “parts of a chemical apparatus, a reversed plaster hand, a plastic case and a minute blinking light.”[10]
+This work can be seen peeking out from behind Robert Morris’s Untitled (Cloud) (1962) in the background of one of the exhibition’s installation shots.[11]
 While the materials used in The Law of Perspective Discovered for the Second Time are congruent with the materials and forms Arakawa used in the coffin works in Tokyo, The Method of Advancing a Great Distance by Descending displays an increased use of mechanical and manufactured parts to new effect.

 Figure 9.
 Unidentified work in Zuni exhibition.